Clay County, North Carolina: 20th century to present

 Chatuge Dam was constructed near Hayesville in the early 1940s by the Tennessee Valley Authority, creating Chatuge Lake.
 At the time, Chatuge Dam was the highest earthen dam in the world until the Aswan Dam was constructed in Egypt in 1964.
 The dam was listed on the National Register of Historic Places in 2017.

 In the 1950s, Clay County's official song was written.
 Willie Forrest Standridge wrote "Clay County Song" to the tune of Onward Christian Soldiers.
 The county's oldest nonprofit, Hinton Rural Life Center, began in 1957.
 A mission retreat operated by the United Methodist Church, it serves churches across nine southeastern states and is named for benefactor Harold H. Hinton.
 The Clay County Rescue Squad was organized in 1964.
 The county's first golf course opened in 1970.
 The Clay County Historical & Arts Council was founded February 6, 1974.
 The Peacock Performing Arts Center, the only community theatre in far-west North Carolina, opened in Hayesville in 1986.
 The Clay County Chamber of Commerce began in 1986.
 Clay County's building inspections department started in 1987.
 The famed New Year's Eve "Possum Drop" was held annually in Brasstown between 1990 and 2018.
 The Clay County Food Pantry was founded in 1992.
 The Clay County Recreation Center was built in Hayesville in 2007 and expanded in 2013.
 In 2025, Amazon built a distribution center and warehouse in the county.
+The biggest known drug bust in Clay County history (involving mainly fentanyl and cocaine) occurred in March 2025.

 Since the nineteenth century, Clay County has remained largely agricultural.
 Given its relative isolation, in the 21st century, residents continue to be overwhelmingly of European-American ancestry.